CurtisFenner/smol-builder/docs/smol.md

 			);
 		}

-		static zero() V3[#F] {
-			// We can invoke the static members of a type parameter return new(
-				x = #F.zero(),
-				y = #F.zero(),
-				z = #F.zero()
-			);
+		method dot(other V2[#F]) #F {
+			return (this.x * other.x) + (this.y * other.y);
 		}
 	}

-Interfaces are *not* types; instead, they are used only to *constrain* type parameters and thereby provide functions that can operate on values of generic type.
+Interfaces are *not* types; instead, they are used only to *constrain* type parameters, allowing algorithms and data-structures that require something of the types they contain or use.

 ### Values and Identity

-All values in Smol are **immutable**; the values associated with the fields of a `class` or `union` cannot change.
+All values in Smol are **immutable**.
+In particular, the values associated with the fields of a `class` or `union` cannot change.

 Instead, you can create a new value which has been modified from the previous value.

 In particular, this means "copying" a data structure in its entireity is never
-necessary: if the fields of two class or union instances of the same tyoe are the same, then the values are the same.
+necessary: if the fields of two class or union instances of the same type are the same, then the values are the same.
 Thus, there is no concept of object identity in Smol.